Martín Arzola Ortega

-Martín Arzola Ortega (/es-419/; – 31 July 2019), commonly referred to by his alias "El 53", was a Mexican convicted drug lord and former high-ranking leader of the Jalisco New Generation Cartel (CJNG), a criminal group based in Jalisco.
-He worked under Nemesio Oseguera Cervantes (alias "El Mencho"), the alleged top leader of the CJNG.
+Martín Arzola Ortega (/es-419/; – 31 July 2019), commonly referred to by his alias "El 53", was a Mexican convicted drug lord and former high-ranking leader of the Jalisco New Generation Cartel (CJNG).
+He worked under Nemesio Oseguera Cervantes (alias "El Mencho"), the former leader of the CJNG.
 Arzola Ortega began his criminal career in 1998 as a cargo truck thief and eventually joined the Milenio Cartel, the predecessor group of the CJNG.
 After several of his bosses were arrested and/or killed, he founded the CJNG with other defectors in the 2010s.

-Arzola Ortega was responsible for leading a squad of assassins in multiple municipalities across Jalisco to fight off La Resistencia, a rival group of the CJNG.
-He used a network of police officers to grant protection to his operations and facilitate his drug-related activities.
+Arzola Ortega was responsible for leading a squad of assassins in multiple municipalities across Jalisco to fight off rival cartel groups.
+He used a network of police officers to gather intelligence and facilitate his drug-related activities.
 In 2011, he was arrested by the Mexican Federal Police and charged with drug trafficking, organized crime involvement, and possession of military-exclusive firearms.
 He was sentenced to 24 years in prison in 2015, and was serving his sentence at the Federal Social Readaptation Center No. 1, a maximum-security prison in the State of Mexico.
-He was released in late 2018 and killed in Jalisco in 2019.
+He was released in late 2018 after one of his sentences was overturned and he was credited with time served.
+In 2019, he was killed by a teenage gunman in Jalisco.